damianmgarcia/Hide-n-Seek/README.md

 - 8.2.1
   - Release date
     - 2026-01-10
-  - Bug fix
+  - Patches
-    - Prevent release notes from showing after minor patches to Hide n' Seek or after browser updates
+    - The release notes popup no longer shows after patches to Hide n' Seek or after browser updates
 - 8.2.0
   - Release date
     - 2025-12-22
-  - Improvements
+  - Minor updates
     - Update listing detection for LinkedIn so that listings can be detected on the new version of LinkedIn
     - Add option to disable the release notes popup that appear when Hide n' Seek updates
     - Apply light or dark theme to the release notes popup according to device theme
-  - Bug fix
+  - Patches
     - Fix duplicated overlays on blocked LinkedIn listings
 - 8.1.0
   - Release date
     - 2025-12-12
-  - Improvements
+  - Minor updates
     - Backup and restore functionality is now available for Firefox
     - Settings now has links to the Hide n' Seek status page, which includes information on job board permissions, what's new, and data management
 - 8.0.0
   - Release date
     - 2025-12-11
-  - Improvements
+  - Major updates
-    - Show Hide n' Seek info (version, what's new, permissions) in a popup when it's installed or updated
+    - Show Hide n' Seek release notes (version, what's new, permissions) in a popup when installed or updated
+  - Patches
     - Adjust listing detection for LinkedIn jobs collections
     - Reload page when a LinkedIn job collection iframe is detected so that listings load in the regular page where Hide n' Seek can detect them (Hide n' Seek doesn't currently support iframes).
 - 7.1.3
   - Release date
     - 2025-12-07
-  - Bug fix
+  - Patches
     - Adjust company name detection to correctly detect the company name on listings in the jobs tab of LinkedIn company pages
 - 7.1.2
   - Release date
     - 2025-11-28
-  - Bug fix
+  - Patches
     - Fixed a bug that was resulting in old keyword toggles not being removed from listings
 - 7.1.1
   - Release date
     - 2025-11-26
-  - Bug fix
+  - Patches
     - Fixed a bug that was resulting in the search popup's job search query not being searched
 - 7.1.0
   - Release date
     - 2025-11-25
-  - Improvements
+  - Minor updates
     - Added "Enable Hide n' Seek" buttons to the job search popup when permissions are required to search a job board
 - 7.0.1
   - Release date
     - 2025-11-23
-  - Bug fix
+  - Patches
     - Fixed a minor issue with the extension trying to update a tab's badge after a tab has closed
 - 7.0.0
   - Release date
     - 2025-11-23
-  - New features
+  - Major updates
     - Add support for all Glassdoor sites
       - Previously, only the ".com" version of Glassdoor was supported, but now all of Glassdoor's sites are.
 For example, glassdoor.ca, glassdoor.com.au, glassdoor.co.uk, etc. all work with Hide n' Seek now.
-  - Improvements
+  - Minor updates
     - Optional instead of required permissions
       - Previously, Hide n' Seek required permissions to be granted for LinkedIn, Indeed, and Glassdoor on installation, even if you only used one of those sites.
 Now all permissions are optional and asked for when you visit one of the supported sites.
 After permissions have been granted the first time they will be permanent unless you revoke the permissions in extension's management page.
 - 6.0.0
   - Release date
     - 2025-11-03
-  - New features
+  - Major updates
     - Block jobs by keyword
       - You can now block jobs by keyword.
 Just open the popup, enter a keyword, and press Enter to add it to your list!
 You can also block jobs using regular expressions.
 For example, you could block /part[\s-]?time/i to block many variations of "part time" such as part-time, parttime, part time, Part-Time, etc.
     - Feed Charm (Donate)